bc-shawnyap/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme: info -->
 > #### Note
-> Files can only be added to digital products via [control panel or WebDav](https://support.bigcommerce.com/s/article/Creating-Downloadable-Products) -- attaching via the API is not supported.
-You can also set additional settings such as file description and maximum downloads in the control panel.
+> You can only upload files to attach to digital products using [WebDAV or your control panel](https://support.bigcommerce.com/s/article/Creating-Downloadable-Products) -- the API does not support uploading assets other than product photos.
+You can set additional settings, such as file description and maximum downloads, in the control panel.

 ## Adding product images